Alluxio/alluxio/docs/en/compute/Spark.md

 ### Access Data from Alluxio in HA Mode

-If Spark is set up by the instructions in [configuring Spark when Alluxio is in HA mode](#customize-alluxio-user-properties-for-all-spark-jobs), you can write URIs using the "`alluxio://`" scheme without specifying an Alluxio master in the authority.
+If Spark is set up by the instructions in [Configure Spark to find Alluxio cluster in HA mode](#configure-spark-to-find-alluxio-cluster-in-ha-mode), you can write URIs using the "`alluxio://`" scheme without specifying cluster information in the authority.
 This is because in HA mode, the address of leader Alluxio master will be served by the internal leader election or by the configured Zookeeper service.